dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 The configured `exec.Cmd` will execute `jobExecutorPath`.
 It is expected that `jobExecutorPath` is a binary that will do the following:

 - append the PID to the provided `cgroup.procs` file
+   - This might end up being handled by [UseCgroupFD and CgroupFD](https://pkg.go.dev/syscall#SysProcAttr), which removes the need to provide a path to `cgroup.procs`
 - mount a new proc filesystem
 - execute the provided `command` and `arguments`